mende666/adguard-filters-gambling/README.md

 This tool cleans up the user interface by removing distracting and unnecessary elements.
 It specifically targets and removes:

+---

+## Features

 - **Pop-ups and Banners:** Gets rid of site-wide announcements, information banners, and other floating or sticky elements.
 - **Advertisements:** Eliminates embedded videos, promotional call-to-action buttons, and other advertisements.
 - **UI Clutter:** Hides scrolling text, cleans up inactive interface elements, and removes social media links, creating a cleaner and more focused Browse experience.

----

-## Features

-- Blocks gambling pop-ups, icons, and widgets.
-- Targets aggressive advertising on gambling sites.
-- Designed for AdGuard Chrome extension and app.

 ---